dorianfm/a_simple_experimental_performance_midi_sequencer/README.md

 * The note range could maybe be configured as most synths don't support the full 127 notes range
 * Would like to have some modifier tracks, but that maybe starts to move away from the simplicity factor.
 * Maybe look at a way of synchronsing tracks somehow
+* Locks up if all notes in a track are disabled

 ## Credits